Interview with Arthur Hayes: AI Will Trigger a Financial Crisis—The Optimal Time to Buy Bitcoin Is When Central Banks Begin Printing Money

 “Getting fired from Citibank” and entering crypto

-On “institutionalization” vs. Bitcoin’s original purpose
+On “institutionalization” versus Bitcoin’s original ethos

 - So why are we now going to such great lengths to gain acceptance from institutions that don’t care about our interests?

-On the “liquidity alarm” and macro conditions
+On the “liquidity alarm” and macro trends

-On AI-triggered “Minsky moments”
+On AI-induced “Minsky Moments”

-- Replacing just 10%–20% of white-collar jobs could trigger leverage effects across the banking system, sparking cascading reactions—a scenario akin to a “Minsky Moment”: panic selling erupts when markets suddenly realize certain assets are worth zero.
+- Replacing just 10%–20% of white-collar jobs could trigger leverage effects across the banking system, leading to cascading failures—a classic “Minsky Moment”: panic selling erupts once markets realize certain assets are worth zero.

-On privacy and AI-driven de-anonymization threats
+On privacy and AI-powered deanonymization threats

-- The real threat will come from AI tools capable of de-anonymizing your transactions—this is the true “game-changer.”
+- The real threat will come from AI tools capable of deanonymizing your transactions—this is the true “game-changer.”

 Psychological reassurance for investors

 Who Is Arthur Hayes?
-His Legendary Story
+His Legendary Journey

 Natalie Brunell: Hello everyone, welcome back to the show.
-This week, we’re joined by Arthur Hayes, CIO of Maelstrom—and an OG.
+This week we’re joined by Arthur Hayes, CIO of Maelstrom—and an OG.

 I’d like to start with your background story—it’s fascinating.
 I recall reading that you grew up in Michigan and later entered finance.
 You co-founded BitMEX, got involved with Bitcoin early on, and then embarked on an extraordinary journey.
-Could you share your story with us?
+Would you share your story with us?

 Arthur Hayes:

-By fall 2013, Mt.
-Gox hit issues—like delayed USD withdrawals.
-I tried withdrawing USD to my bank account but faced multi-week waits.
-Monitoring forum discussions, I noticed others faced similar problems.
-Though USD withdrawals stalled, BTC withdrawals remained instant—and in fall 2013, BTC premiums in China spiked to 40%, 50%, even 60%.
 So I used my stuck USD on Mt.
-Gox to buy BTC, transferred them to Chinese exchanges, settled in RMB, took buses to open Chinese bank accounts, withdrew cash, and returned to Hong Kong—exploiting the HK-China BTC price gap via arbitrage.
+Gox to buy BTC, transferred them to Chinese exchanges, settled in RMB, took buses to open Chinese bank accounts, withdrew cash, and shuttled back to Hong Kong—exploiting the HK-China price gap repeatedly.

 Bitcoin’s Future Price Trajectory: Bullish or Bearish?